pomgui/database/README.md

 [![Dev Dependencies Status][dev-dependencies-image]][dev-dependencies-url]
 [![Commitizen Friendly][commitizen-image]][commitizen-url]

-PiDatabase is a generic typescript library that provides a interface to execute the normal operations with a client database driver as connect, start transaction, commit, etc. for different database client drivers.
+PiDatabase is a generic typescript library that provides an interface to execute the normal operations with a client database driver as connect, start transaction, commit, etc. for different database client drivers.
 (Currently it supports [node-firebird](https://www.npmjs.com/package/node-firebird) and [mysql](https://www.npmjs.com/package/mysql) drivers)

 ## Advantages: